priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Networking

 ### HTTP Requests
+**Concept**: Making HTTP calls to web services and APIs using the requests library for data exchange over the internet.
 **Analogy**: Like sending letters and receiving replies from different addresses on the internet.
 ```python
 import requests